Welcome to coobird.net, the home of Thumbnailator, Dvaspi, Pitacalc, Coobird's Blocks, and many other projects!

 Coobird's Data Viewing and Selecting Program with Integration (Dvaspi) is a free, open source Java application which performs functions such as plotting data points from comma-separated value or tab-delimited text files, selecting the data points and copying to the clipboard, integrating with a baseline correction and many other functions.
 It is available as a free download.

 Dvaspi is open source software.
-It is licensed under the GNU General Public License, and the source code and executable files are available for free.
+It is licensed under the GNU General Public License v2 and the source code and executable files are available for free.

 Not the first time to write an emulator for a similar processor, it has been rewritten in Java.
-(The original iteration was written in C, however due to the hard drive crash mentioned earlier, it is also lost.)
-The processor supports 16 instructions and 4096 memory addresses.
-The instruction sets is based off of Donn Stewart's Home-built TTL CPU.
+(The original iteration was written in C, but was lost in a hard drive crash of the infamous IBM Deskstar 75GXP.)

 This project has been dormant since July 2006.